wavefrontHQ/docs/pages/doc/accounts.md

 1. Click the gear icon and select **Account Management**.
 2. To add an account:
-   1. Click **Invite New Users**, and specify a comma-separated list of email addresses.
+   1. Click **Invite New Users** and specify a comma-separated list of email addresses.
    2. Specify user groups.
-You cannot remove users from the Everyone group.
+You cannot remove users from the **Everyone** group.
    3. To grant permissions to individual users, click **Advanced**.
       * Assign a role to the user
       * Or give the user explicit permissions
-   We recommend managing permissions at the group level.
+   {% include tip.html content="We recommend managing permissions at the group level and not assigning permissions to individual users." %}

    Each invited user receives an email with an account activation link that is valid for 24 hours.
 All new users can browse data and might have additional permissions.
 3. To change roles, permissions, or group membership: